jsutker/ExercisesInC/reading_questions/thinkos.md

 1) What abstractions do file systems provide?
 Give an example of something that is logically true about files systems but not true of their implementations.

+It abstracts away the blocks of memory (and other things about memory like sectors and tracks), and instead makes files the user accessed

 2) What information do you imagine is stored in an `OpenFileTableEntry`?

+It keeps track of what file is open and where in the file you are

 3) What are some of the ways operating systems deal with the relatively slow performance of persistent storage?

+Block transfers, prefetching, buffering, and caching

 4) Suppose your program writes a file and prints a message indicating that it is done writing.
 Then a power cut crashes your computer.
 After you restore power and reboot the computer, you find that the file you wrote is not there.
 What happened?

+It may have been put into the buffer and not put into persistent storage yet

 5) Can you think of one advantage of a File Allocation Table over a UNIX inode?
 Or an advantage of a inode over a FAT?

+inodes seem to contain actual information about the file, where as FATs seem not to

 6) What is overhead?
 What is fragmentation?

+Overhead is the space used by allocator, and fragmentation is a term for the unused blocks in memory

 7) Why is the "everything is a file" principle a good idea?
 Why might it be a bad idea?

+It makes things easier to work with for developers and makes pipes work easier.
+It might make it difficult for certain niche things, but I can't really think of those right now.

 If you would like to learn more about file systems, a good next step is to learn about journaling file systems.
 Start with [this Wikipedia article](https://en.wikipedia.org/wiki/Journaling_file_system), then